afehid/objectionWithKnex/README.md

 # objectionWithKnex
-Knex and objection is an orm type for nodejs
+Objection with Knex is an ORM type for nodejs